Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

-We next report experimental results for the fixed-state SAT Turing machine, evaluated under the same feasible-graph simulation framework.
+We next report experimental results for the fixed-state SAT Turing machine, evaluated under the same NP verifier simulation framework.
 Unlike the input-dependent construction, the transition structure of the fixed-state machine is independent of the concrete CNF instance; only the initial tape contents vary.
+Thus, $|Q|=25$ and $|\Gamma|=17$ for all inputs, where $Q$ is the set of states and $\Gamma$ is the set of symbols.

 Across all tested instances, the simulator produced results consistent with the ground truth: satisfiable formulas were accepted, while unsatisfiable formulas---specifically $I_4$, $I_6$, and the larger benchmark $I_9$---were correctly rejected.

 The size of the generated feasible graphs varied substantially depending on the complexity of the input.
-While smaller instances remained below $1.5 \times 10^4$ edges, larger and more complex formulas produced graphs with more than $1.2 \times 10^5$ edges.
+While smaller instances remained below $1.3 \times 10^4$ edges, larger and more complex formulas produced graphs with more than $1.3 \times 10^5$ edges.
+This result remained significantly below the theoretical polynomial upper bound of $(|Q||\Gamma|h)^2 w$, where $|Q|=25$, $|\Gamma|=17$, $h=2m+2$, and $w=n+m+1$ for instance length $n$ and certificate length $m$ for all instances.

 Notably, the experiments included instances $I_7$, $I_8$, and $I_9$, which correspond to \textbf{actual benchmark CNF instances (cnf20)}.
 The successful verification of both satisfiable ($I_7, I_8$) and unsatisfiable ($I_9$) instances demonstrates that the simulation framework is capable of handling non-trivial, practically relevant SAT problems, maintaining rigorous soundness even as the combinatorial cost of exploration increases with formula size.

-In terms of execution metrics, the average length of extended maximal computation walks ranged from approximately $370$ to over $5{,}800$ steps.
-The running times exhibited a broad spectrum, from sub-second durations for simple instances to over $37$ hours for the largest unsatisfiable benchmark instance ($I_9$).
+In terms of execution metrics, the average length of extended maximal computation walks ranged from approximately $380$ to $5{,}800$ steps.
+The running times exhibited a broad spectrum, from sub-second durations for simple instances to over $1$ day for the largest unsatisfiable benchmark instance ($I_9$).
 This significant variance in time, especially in $I_7$ and $I_9$, reflects the intensive verification-driven branching and pruning required to exhaustively confirm the feasible graph for large-scale or unsatisfiable inputs.